Adjunct Associate Professor Jonathan Bogais

-In over three decades as foreign correspondent, senior analyst and strategic adviser, Professor Bogais has produced a considerable number of background reports, articles and broadcast material covering social, political, cultural and environmental issues – international with an emphasis on Southeast Asia and Pacific.
+N.B.
+In over three decades as a senior analyst, foreign correspondent, strategic adviser, and [mostly teaching] academic, Doctor Bogais has produced a considerable number of analysis, background reports, articles and broadcast material covering social, political, cultural and environmental issues – international with an emphasis on Southeast Asia and West Pacific.
 He has reviewed many policy documents and contributed in the drafting of strategic material for negotiations at international levels.
 (Bilingual: English and French.)
-For more details, email
+More information on request.